-Yep, it specifically mentions tomato there but this post is not about whether it’s a fruit or not but rather about how to plant that tomato, the most delicious fruit of the garden, the best way possible.
+Tomatoes have to be America’s favorite fruit of the garden.
+Yes it is technically a fruit, even though it has been widely accepted for years as a vegetable.
+This post is not about whether it’s a fruit or not but rather about how to plant a tomato plant, the most delicious fruit of the garden, the best way possible.

 Why does this help?
 More roots mean the tomato can absorb more water.
 More water means happier and healthier plants.
 Happier and healthier plants mean more tomatoes, and more tomatoes make a very happy gardener!